farces/acme-f5-deploy/README.md

 A bit rough around the edges.

+Repo includes a modified Dockerfile to include python, pip and f5-sdk.

 ## Usage
 `This has primarily been tested using Docker, but should work fine without`
 1. Build docker image: